hazelcast/hazelcast-jet-reference-manual/src/Architecture.md

-`AbstractProcessor` provides the method `emitCooperatively` to support the latter and there is additional support for the former with the nested class `TryProcessor`.
+`AbstractProcessor` provides the method `emitCooperatively` to support the latter and there is additional support for the former with the nested class `FlatMapper`.
 These work with the `Traverser` abstraction to cooperatively emit a user-provided sequence of items.

 ### Traverser